Night view of the Basilica St Peter in Rome, Italy

 This 18th-century masterpiece in the Trevi district was crafted by Nicola Salvi and finished by Giuseppe Pannini in 1762.
 It’s not just any fountain; it’s the largest Baroque fountain in Rome and has gained worldwide fame.

-The fountain stands as the end point of the Acqua Vergine, a revival of the Aqua Virgo—one of the primary water sources for ancient Rome.
+The fountain stands as the end point of the Acqua Vergine, a revival of the Aqua Virgo, one of ancient Rome’s primary water sources.

-In 19 BC, according to legend, a virgin helped Roman experts find a pristine water source about 13 km from the city.
+According to legend, a virgin helped Roman experts find a pristine water source about 13 km from the city in 19 BC.
 This tale is depicted on the fountain itself.
 This aqueduct fed the Baths of Agrippa and served Rome for over four centuries.

 Have you ever wondered why it’s named “Trevi”?
 It comes from the Latin “trivium,” meaning where three roads meet.
 Next time you’re in Rome, toss a coin and make a wish!